RaflyLesmana3003/testmagang/README.md

     -   whereNotIn

 > from server

-you can custom in ` app/http/controller/usercontroller.php `
+if you want to add other custome query, you can custom in ` app/http/controller/usercontroller.php `